DASH: Dynamic Audio-Driven Semantic Chunking for Efficient Omnimodal Token Compression: Experiments

 \textbf{Comparison methods.} Given the absence of token pruning methods specifically designed for the omnimodal setting, we follow OmniZip and select representative prior methods from single-modal domains for adaptation: FastV~\cite{chen2024fastv} performs training-free inference-time pruning by utilizing the attention score matrix of the $L$-th layer; DyCoke~\cite{tao2025dycoke} applies its TTM module to both video and audio tokens; Random pruning serves as a control group.
 We also compare directly with OmniZip~\cite{tao2025omnizip}.
 For fair comparison, we reproduce results for OmniZip and DASH, while results for Random, FastV, and DyCoke are taken from OmniZip~\cite{tao2025omnizip}.

 \textbf{Implementation details.} We implement DASH on Qwen2.5-Omni (7B and 3B) models~\cite{xu2025qwen25omni} using NVIDIA H20 (96GB) GPUs.
 We use the overall FLOPs ratio as the metric to ensure fair comparison across methods.
 For video input, we cap the maximum number of frames at 768 for VideoMME and 128 for other datasets.
 Each time window contains 50 audio tokens and 288 video tokens.
 For DASH-specific hyperparameters, we set $\tau_a = 0.4$, $C_{\min} = 30$, tri-signal weights $w_b = 0.4$, $w_u = 0.3$, $w_a = 0.3$, and channel selection ratio $0.5$.
 The reported retention ratios (e.g., 25\%, 35\%) represent target compression levels; in practice, actual per-sample retention may deviate from these targets due to variations in dataset characteristics and individual sample properties (e.g., audio-video token distribution, content complexity).
 For all experiments, we leverage FlashAttention to reduce memory usage.
+Evaluation uses deterministic decoding and rule-based multiple-choice parsing.